braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 > Learn how to create an in-app message to collect users' phone numbers capture form.

 The phone number capture form is a template available in the drag-and-drop editor for in-app messages.
-Use this template to collect users' phone numbers and grow your subscription groups.
+Use this template to collect users' phone numbers and grow your SMS and WhatsApp subscription groups.

 ![Three examples of in-app messages created using the phone capture form template.][img7]